 - Significant changes in the character or nature of the student body of the institution, particularly, but not limited to, those changes involved in seeking international students for the first time or acquiring students being taught-out of programs provided by a closing institution require prior COMMISSION APPROVAL.

 - Initiation of new academic program(s) or major(s) other than those listed below, or cancellation or suspension of academic programs requires COMMISSION NOTIFICATION.
+(Note: HLC may provide approval on a temporary basis for the initiation of new academic programs or majors to facilitate a teach-out at another institution or for other appropriate purposes.)
 The following changes require prior COMMISSION APPROVAL:

 - The addition of academic program(s) at a degree or credential level not previously included in the institution’s accreditation by the Commission;

 - the addition of academic program(s), including Title IV-eligible Certificate programs not related to existing degree programs, that represent a significant departure from programs previously included in the institution’s accreditation;

 - the addition of a direct assessment program or the addition of competency-based programs wherein the academic program is organized around competencies;1

 - the addition of academic programs that require allocation of substantial financial investment or resources, or any programs acquired from another institution;

 - the addition of academic programs outside stipulations imposed by a previous Commission action limiting such activity without prior approval.

 - A change in one or more of the following requires NOTIFICATION OR APPROVAL: